-Try to push you away, especially if you try to hold him
+Try to push you away, especially if you try to hold them

 While night terrors can last as long as 45 minutes, most are much shorter.
 Most children fall right back to sleep after a night terror because they actually have not been awake.
 Unlike a nightmare, a child will not remember a night terror.

-Make sure your child cannot hurt himself.
-If he tries to get out of bed, gently restrain him.
+Make sure your child cannot hurt themself.
+If they try to get out of bed, gently restrain them.